lopezdsr/sql-query/sqlref/sql_reference.md

 *!--  include-svg src="./svgfiles/tablePropertyKey.svg" target="./diagrams/tablePropertyKey.svg" alt="syntax diagram for table properties" layout="@break@" --*

 Return either all properties of a table definition or a specific property.
-An error is returned if the table does not exist.
+You receive an error if the table does not exist.

 ```sql
 -- returns all specified table options for the table customer